-- a) To have regular practice as a National Course Designer over a period of at least three years.
-This requirement may be reduced if the Course Designer has experience as an international Athlete. - b) To have gained experience as Course Designer at short and Long Format Competitions. - c) To have fulfilled the educational requirements with a positive assessment and recommendation for promotion. - d) To understand English. - e) To be supported by the National Federation.
+- a)-To have regular practice as a National Course Designer over a period of at least three years.
+This requirement may be reduced if the Course Designer has experience as an international Athlete. - a)-To have gained experience as Course Designer at short and Long Format Competitions. - b)-To have fulfilled the educational requirements with a positive assessment and recommendation for promotion. - c)-To understand English. - d)-To be supported by the National Federation.